 Once you choose a monster, you then face off against the guard in a double battle, and then make your escape out of the facility and conveniently back to your hometown of Frozen Heights.
 This is where you meet Professor Log who will send you on an errand to retrieve his package from Bellerin town.

-Not before your rival will battle you but this is a straightforward affair which doesn’t matter if you win or lose.
+Not before your rival will battle you but this is a straightforward affair that doesn’t matter if you win or lose.
 So once that’s over with and after you check in with your Mum, head south to Bellerin town and pick up the package.

 A Shadow member will steal this and you will have to chase them north, past the skinny tree north of Frozen Heights and you will receive what’s left of the package after the leader uses a master ball to catch Articuno.
 Return to Professor Log and he will give you your Pokedex and a handful of Pokeball’s thus beginning your Pokemon journey with the proverbial training wheels removed.